LeonBaram/higgingbotham/higgingbotham.md

     - '-1'`:BETRAYER_PENALTY=-1`
 - earrings of protection disabled
 - on each long rest, pass a CON save or max hp reduced by X, where X is a roll of your hit dice - current reduction of 0 hp

+**Planar Alignment (Kimeral 1):**

+- disadvantage on skill checks to recall info about the Frontier
+- can make skill checks to "recall" info about Kimeral, even if I would have no way to know it
+    - (the world fills in the blanks for me)
+- advantage on perception and investigation checks
+    - '+5'`:+KIMERAL_PASSIVE_BONUS=5`
+- gain a climbing and swimming speed equal to walking speed

 **proficiency bonus:** '+5'`:+prof`